 Galleries & Stockists

 I sell my British wool products and one-off pieces at various galleries throughout the UK, principally in and around the places where I source my raw materials.
-Farfield Mill located just outside Sedbergh is a local arts and heritage centre which was once a thriving spinning and weaving mill.
+My workshop is located at Farfield Mill, a local arts and heritage centre which was once a thriving spinning and weaving mill.
 Today you can still see weaving in action on Victorian power looms, more modern industrial looms, and on a variety of handlooms, all operated by volunteers.

 Hebblethwaite Hall Farm Cottages & Hill Top Farm are both superb accommodation providers run by two of the farming families who supply me with wool each year.
 You can learn about their farming lives while you stay on their farms.

 If you visit the Yorkshire Dales then you can’t go wrong with a look at both of these websites: Yorkshire Dales National Park & Yorkshire Dales Millenium Trust.
-Both groups have supported the development of my business and I now support them in return, with an annual contribution to the YDMT generated from the sale of my Howgill Classic Throws.
-My contribution goes towards supporting the Rural Trainee programme which introduces young people to work in environmental protection, landscape management and conservation.
+Both groups have supported the development of my business.

 A lot of people ask me where I get my wool processed.
 Here are some places to get you started if you want to do something similar:

-My looms came from Harrisville in the USA and Leclerc, via Frank Herring and Sons.
-The Alpaca Spinner & The Threshing Barn are both friendly helpful sources of looms, accessories and fibres in the UK.
+- Looms: Harrisville in the USA and Leclerc in Canada (UK dealer: Frank Herring & Son).
+The Threshing Barn, based in Reeth in beautiful Swaledale, is also a friendly helpful source of looms, accessories and fibres in the UK